afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/ClutchStateTest/README.md

 ## Harware setup

 Nothing required.
-This is a fully automated test.
+This is an automated test.
 Output through USB serial port at 115200 bauds.

 ## Procedure and expected output